2001-Tue Feb 21 03:03:29 MST 2017

 pet clothes are custom made, they rarely fit perfectly.
 Loose clothes can fall over eyes and ears, limiting sight and sound.
 And, according to Dr. Sung, tight clothes can restrict movement and literally rub an animal the wrong way, making him feel uncomfortable and restricted.

-A stressed dog can have less patience for situations he might otherwise tolerate, and if he’s covered up, there are fewer body cues visible to signal dislike to humans and canines alike.
+dog can have less patience for situations he might otherwise tolerate, and if he’s covered up, there are fewer body cues visible to signal dislike to humans and canines alike.
 You may think he looks adorable in that cashmere hoodie, but you may not realize that it can impact how he interacts with other dogs.
 Normally, when his archenemy, the

 poodle from down the street, approaches him, he may subtly signal with his ears how he feels, but the hoodie impacts his ability to deliver that information.